Language selection

 What are the CUSMA dairy export thresholds?

-• The CUSMA dairy export thresholds are a set of new export controls Canada agreed to create as part of CUSMA.
+• The CUSMA dairy export thresholds are a set of export controls Canada agreed to create as part of CUSMA.

 • The export thresholds require the payment of a charge on exports of certain dairy products once a set quantity of exports has been exceeded.